Solo5/solo5/docs/building.md

 committed, to the unikernel.
 If it is not specified, a default of of 512 MB is used.

-The option `--net:service=tap100` requests that the _tender_ attach the network device with the logical name `service`, declared in the unikernel's [application manifest](architecture.md#application-manifest), to the host's TAP interface named `tap100`.
+The option `--net:service0=tap100` requests that the _tender_ attach the network device with the logical name `service0`, declared in the unikernel's [application manifest](architecture.md#application-manifest), to the host's TAP interface named `tap100`.